 - and much, much more!

-Each week, a blog post is published which covers a topic relating to runDisney races.
+Various blog posts have been published covering a variety of topics relating to runDisney races.
 (Click here to view the archive of blog posts.)

-The books cover a comprehensive look inside runDisney race weekends, the resorts, the restaurants, and the planning involved.
-(Click here to purchase the Walt Disney World, Disneyland, or Disneyland Paris versions.)
+The books covered a comprehensive look inside runDisney race weekends, the resorts, the restaurants, and the planning involved.
+Please note that the books have not been updated since 2018; therefore, are no longer available for purchase.

-This blog, the books, and the authors are not affiliated with runDisney, the Walt Disney Travel Company, or the Disney franchise in any way.
+This blog, the books, and the author are not affiliated with runDisney, the Walt Disney Travel Company, or the Disney franchise in any way.

 About Megan Biller (Author)